ahmetozer/net-tools-service/README.md

 If you don't have a extra IP, You can use nginx to serve multiple domains in one domain.
 Another way is bind container`s port to your server port.
 You can use any un used port expose service.
 Front end also support other ports.

+### server.json

+For server.json configuration please visit [https://github.com/ahmetozer/looking-glass#serverjson](https://github.com/ahmetozer/looking-glass#serverjson).

 ## Some Information's About this Software

 - This program is only available for linux.

 - Program is only executable in www-data user.
 (Prevent any security issue)

-- If you use outside of container you have install "ping", "traceroute", "whois", "nslookup" commands to your server.
+- If you use outside of container you have to install "ping", "traceroute", "whois", "nslookup", "mtr", "curl" into to your server.

-- You can`t separate server.json and WEBUI, If the given config url is different from WEBUI/server.json Program automatically block request to preventing Cross-Origin.
+- System is restrictive to better security.
+Please be check frontend website is added to referrers, other wise frontend requests is blocked.
+Also be sure `Url` is right.
+System is automatically blocks other domains.